Kingvornex/SA-MP-Open.MP-Vehicle-Streamer-FilterScript/README.md

-# 2 ways to make code lighter
-1. load vehilces in one area based on player location area (zone):
-* there is already zone detector code, for example if player is in bone county load vehicles from bone.txt file then if he leaves zone unload them
-2. check each vehicle zone area name and save it and create vehicles if the vehicle zone area name and player zone area name is the same.

 # SA-MP-Open.MP-Vehicle-Streamer-FilterScript
 The SA-MP/Open.MP Vehicle Streamer is a dynamic filter script for Grand Theft Auto: San Andreas Multiplayer (SA-MP) and Open.MP.
 It efficiently manages vehicle streaming, allowing seamless creation, removal, and visibility of vehicles across servers.
 Ideal for optimizing server performance and enhancing the multiplayer experience.